efarish/portfolio/mobile/kivy_gps_tracker/README.md

 # AWS Deployment

-Three AWS CodePipelines are available to deploy and maintain this application.
+In the directory `./cloudformation/` are three AWS CodePipelines to deploy and maintain this application.

-- Create Pipeline: Runs the CloudFormation templates found in the directory `./create-app` to create the application.
+- Create Pipeline: Runs the CloudFormation templates found in the directory `./cloudformation/create-app` to create the application.
 - Update Lambda Pipeline: Update the Lambdas with the latest code.
 - Update Pipeline: Update the AWS ECS task with the latest code.